golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ### Keystore

-The provider has an embedded certificate keystore which is used to validate any additional permissions for the payload launched by the requestors.
+The provider has an embedded certificate keystore which is used to keep certificates which then can be used by specific Rules.

-By default it contains only Golem public certificate which allows to execute [example app](../requestor-tutorials/service-development/service-example-6-external-api-request.md) and apps from trusted by Golem creators (certificates allow to verify incoming _Demand_'s [Computational Payload Manifests](../requestor-tutorials/vm-runtime/computation-payload-manifest.md)).
+By default it contains only Golem public certificates for `AuditedPayload` and `Partner` rules.
+They allow to execute [example app](../requestor-tutorials/service-development/service-example-6-external-api-request.md) and apps from trusted by Golem creators (certificates allow to verify incoming _Demand_'s [Computational Payload Manifests](../requestor-tutorials/vm-runtime/computation-payload-manifest.md)).

 Run `ya-provider keystore --help` to see possible subcommands